Undergraduate Teaching

 undergraduate teaching

-Obstetrics & Gynaecology is a core subject in the fifth year of the Medical School curriculum.
+Women’s & Reproductive Health is a core subject in the fifth year of the Medical School curriculum.
 Therefore, the provision of high quality and innovative teaching for clinical medical students is a departmental priority.
-Medical students in Year 5 undertake an eight‐week attachment in the department.
-Six groups a year of 24-28 students attend a two‐week taught course, followed by five weeks of clinical work in one of seven hospitals, and finish with a week of revision and assessment.
+Medical students in Year 5/GE 3 undertake a seven week attachment in the department.
+Six groups a year of 26-30 students attend a two‐week taught course, followed by five weeks of clinical work in one of six hospitals.

 COURSE AIMS